jake-knerr/chess/README.md

 }
 ```

-#### When applying a state's styles to a component's inner content, prefer to apply the state to the top-level node alongside the defining rule and then use selectors to match the inner content.
+#### When applying a state's styles to a component's inner content, prefer to apply the state to the top-level node and then use selectors to match the inner content.

 Only apply the state directly to inner child content if necessary.

 > Why prefer to apply to the top-level node?
-It is simpler for a developer to use the state.
+It is simpler.
+All a developer needs to know is that to use the state, apply it to the top-level node.

 Example - Applying the state alongside the defining rule and targeting inner content with selectors.